Montana-Media-Arts/220-creative-coding2-Spring2020-course/modules/week-13/_posts/2001-01-03-shoot-smooth.md

 # Shoot Smooth and Steady

-Watching a video that is a bumpy can be disorienting and so we want to employ techniques to help with that.
+Watching a bumpy video can be disorienting, and so we want to employ techniques to help with that.

 Below is a video where things have gone a little wrong.